ofmla/devito-wiki/Using-Devito-on-GPUs-with-PGI-OpenACC..md

 Copyright (c) 2019, NVIDIA CORPORATION.
 All rights reserved.
 ```

 ## 4. Download and install Devito.
-We will install Devito using python3
+We will install Devito using python3.
+We will avoid a conda env because installing mpi4py with PGI is troublesome.
 ```
 sudo apt-get install python3 python3-pip # Install python3 and pip3
 git clone https://github.com/devitocodes/devito.git # Clone Devito
 cd devito
 pip3 install -e .
 ```

 ### 4b.
 Installing mpi4py using PGI compilers (Will take a few minutes)
 ```